PedroCristo/README-TEST/README.md

 9. Create app: in the terminal window type python3 manage.py startapp your_app_name
 10. Add app to the list of installed apps in settings.py file: you_app_name
 11. Migrate changes: in the terminal window type python3 manage.py migrate
-12. Run the server to test if the app is installed, in the terminal window type python3 manage.py runserver
+12. Run the server to test if the app is installed, in the terminal "The install worked successfully!
+Congratulations!"<br>
-13. If the app has been installed correctly the window will display The install worked successfully!
-Congratulations!<br>

 ## Deployment of This Project